Stradivary/bakso-app/README.md

 - **Vite**: Build tooling

 ### **Backend**
-- **Supabase**: Auth Database and API
+- **Supabase Cloud**: Auth, database, and real-time API
 - **PostgreSQL**: Database with PostGIS for geospatial queries
-- **Supabase/realtime**: Real-time api with supabase

 ### **DevOps**
-- Static Site Generation with Vite
-- Dockerized Backend architecture with Docker Compose
+- Supabase Cloud for database and authentication
-- Nginx for reverse proxy and SSL termination
+- VPS hosting for custom backend and proxy configurations
-- Automated CI/CD pipelines with GitHub Actions
+- CI/CD pipelines with GitHub Actions
+- SonarCloud for code quality and coverage analysis

 ---

 ## **Application Workflows 📜**

 ### Sequence Diagrams